khalil5754/khalil5754.github.io/index.md

 _Welcome_...
-## If you're reading these words it means I reached another human!
+## If you're reading this it means I reached another human!
 ###### (at least, hopefully you're a human)
 ## Let me introduce myself!